mhamaji/hamaji-workout-protocol/readme.md

 ---

 ## Progressions

+_"It ain’t about how hard ya hit.
+It’s about how hard you can get hit and keep moving forward."_ (Rocky Balboa, 2006)

 The protocol is mainly based in bodyweight movements.
 The default workout is based in 4 sets of 5 reps each and a minute of rest time between sets.
 When you feel that the default workout isn's challenging enough you can change your settings, tweaking any of the following:
 - Reps/Set